Board Report: January 19, 2023

 - Adopted resolutions reaffirming that the state of emergency declared by the Board on March 12, 2020, continues and that state or local officials continue to impose or recommend social distancing measures; and regarding compensation of members of the Board of Trustees, effective January 1, 2023.

-- Approved the appointment and employment contract of Kelly Hall as executive vice chancellor of Finance and Business Services, of Michelle Fischthal as vice chancellor of Institutional Innovation and Effectiveness, and of Larry Maxey as vice president of Student Services at Mesa College.
+- Approved the appointment and employment contract of Kelly Hall as vice chancellor of Finance and Business Services, of Michelle Fischthal as vice chancellor of Institutional Innovation and Effectiveness, and of Larry Maxey as vice president of Student Services at Mesa College.

 - Authorized an amendment to the 2022-2023 College and Career Access Pathways (CCAP) Dual Enrollment Partnership Agreement with San Diego Unified School District.